 Why should brands embrace this new trend?

 Live streaming allows experts to demonstrate the products when being used and talk through their functions in the liveliest way possible.
 Meanwhile, the audience can ask questions and receive explanations instantly, leading to an immediate conversion rate rocket.
 Besides, there’s a feeling of authenticity that comes from live streaming.
-There is also an option of receiving virtual gifts, which also boosts explosive growth of sales.
+There is also an option of receiving virtual gifts, which also boosts explosive growth in sales.

 Chinese TV is heavily controlled by the cyberspace administration with somewhat predictable plots and themes, while much of the advertising is scripted and airbrushed.
 In contrast, commerce live-streaming enables viewers to see their favorite live streamers behave and react naturally and in real-time.